lilab-bcb/cumulus-experiment/README.md

 ### PBMC Dataset

-This data set has 5,025 cells and 33,538 genes after filtering, which come from 1 channel.
+This data set has 5,025 cells and 33,538 genes, which come from 1 channel.
 It can be downloaded in command line after running this docker as container:

 ```
 wget http://cf.10xgenomics.com/samples/cell-exp/3.0.2/5k_pbmc_v3/5k_pbmc_v3_filtered_feature_bc_matrix.h5 -O /data/5k_pbmc_v3.h5